shubhasismathur/Azure-Functions-OpenAI-Demo/README.md

 To remove your data from Azure Static Web Apps, go to <https://identity.azurestaticapps.net/.auth/purge/aad>

-## How to delete all Azure resources
+## How to delete all Azure resources.

 The following command deletes and purges all resources (this cannot be undone!):
 ```bash